-Serves 2 / Takes 1 hour 5 minutes
+Serves 2 / Hands on time 30 mins / Takes 1 hour / V

 Handful of finely chopped fresh parsley

-3. Using a sharp knife carefully cut the tops of the squashes off to create the lids and put to one side.
-Carefully hollow out your squash by cutting a hole in the top and then scooping out the seeds with a spoon.
-(You can save the seeds and roast them but I can never be bothered, although I’m not sure that onion squash seeds are very nice, they’re not the same as pumpkin seeds.)
+2. Using a sharp knife carefully cut the tops of the squashes off to create the lids and put to one side.
+Carefully hollow out the squash by cutting a hole in the top and then scooping out the seeds with a spoon.

-4. Once you’ve hollowed out your squash check to see if each squash stands up on its own.
-If they’re uneven and tilt then carefully level off the bottom of your squash with a knife.
-(Take care not to cut too deep, you don’t want to create a hole.
-If you do though don’t panic, pop the bottom back on a make a little foil coat for your squash to prevent him from leaking.)
+3. Once you’ve hollowed out the squash check to see if each squash stands up on its own.
+If they’re uneven and tilt, carefully level off the bottom of your squash with a knife (take care not to cut too deep, you don’t want to create a hole.
+If you do though don’t panic, pop the bottom back on a make a little foil coat for your squash to sit in to prevent it from leaking).

-5. Finely chop a handful of fresh parsley and peel your garlic cloves.
-Crush each clove into each squash followed by a small sprinkle of parsley and 1 Tbs of white wine each.
+4. Crush a garlic clove into each squash followed by a small sprinkle of parsley and 1 tablespoon of white wine into each.
 Season well with salt and pepper.

-6. Fill each squash with half the cheese and then add another Tbs of white wine to each squash.
-Season again and stuff each squash with the rest of the cheese.
+5. Fill each squash with half the cheese and then add another tablespoon of wine to each squash.
+Season again and stuff the squashes with the rest of the cheese.
 Top with the remaining parsley, season with salt and pepper and pop the individual squash lids on.